Skip to Content

 The Seine has been described as ‘the only river in the world that runs between two bookshelves’.

 I spent hours browsing the little riverside kiosks to choose a hand painted oil on canvas.
-I rifled through replicas of Van Gogh and quintessential Parisian scenes, finally settling on this still life of a bottle of wine with grapes and textured bread for €60 that I am now saving up to get framed.
+I rifled through replicas of Van Gogh and quintessential Parisian scenes, finally settling on this still life (below) of a bottle of wine with grapes and textured bread for €60 that I am now saving up to get framed.
 Update: I finally got it framed – see below.

 My Parisian still life